Champions League: Advantage Man City as De Bruyne fluke triggers PSG collapse | DW | 28.04.2021

 That proved to be a precursor to what would follow a few minutes later, but the goal came not from a piece of brilliance, to which we’re accustomed watching De Bruyne, but a complete fluke.
 His teasing ball into the box evaded everyone and wrong-footed Keylor Navas, who could only watch it flash past him.

-That goal shifted the dynamics of the game completely.
+That goal shifted the dynamic of the game completely.
 PSG were no longer in control and City, probing for gaps in the PSG defense, won a freekick on the edge of the box.
-De Bruyne was standing over it again, but Riyad Mahrez surprised everyone, bending the ball around a PSG wall that didn’t seem to be completely ready.
+De Bruyne was standing over it again, but Riyad Mahrez surprised everyone, hammering it past a PSG wall that didn’t seem to be completely ready.
 That mattered little – City had flipped the contest on its head.

 A late red card for Idrissa Gana Gueye, whose rash lunge on Ilkay Gündogan left the German in agony, completed a miserable second 45 minutes for PSG.
 He will now miss the trip to Manchester.